milesgranger/flaco/README.md

 # Notes

-While it's neat this lib can allow faster and less resource intensive use of numpy/pandas against PostgreSQL, it is currently has a prioritization on  performance, in terms of speed and memory efficiency.
-It's likely you'll experience some rough edges, to include, but not limited to:
+While it's pretty neat this lib can allow faster and less resource intensive use of numpy/pandas against PostgreSQL, it's in early stages of development and you're likely to encounter some sharp edges which include, but not limited to:

 - 📝 Poor/non-existant error messages
 - 💩 Core dumps